mhbeals/mhwood.github.io/maps/filename.md

 DEAL: The name of the image file from which the OCR text was created.

-DEMP: dcx:coordinates@image is the access image file name, whie dc:identifier is the article PDF.
+DEMP: dcx:coordinates@image is the access image file name, while dc:identifier is the article PDF.

 F1AL: The name of the image file from which the OCR text was created.